INTRODUCTION

 Today, NHS is more than just another health screening.

-We bring a comprehensive, holistic health service right to the doorsteps of residents-in-need.
+We bring a comprehensive, holistic health service right to residents-in-need.
 This is especially convenient for immobile residents, who are thus encouraged to participate.
 Our screening module comprises five distinct categories – chronic diseases, functional, mental health, frailty, and cancer.
-Each contains multiple modalities and add to a total of 26.

 Crucially, we take a holistic view on health.
 We are well aware that healthcare decisions are always influenced by socio-economic factors.
 Thus, NUS Social Work students form a core part of our committee and volunteer group.
 They work tirelessly to connect residents-in-need to social support organisations, in order to overcome socio-economic barriers to healthcare.